jknightlab/SepstratifieR/README.md

 This package is designed to stratify patients with suspected infectious disease into different molecular groups based on a sample of their gene expression from whole blood.
-These molecular groups are defined based on a signature of 7 genes, and are referred to as sepsis response signature (SRS) groups.
+These molecular groups are defined based on a small gene signature, and are referred to as sepsis response signature (SRS) groups.

 There are three SRS groups, which are as follows: